olvap80/InstantRTOS/README.md

 TODO: problem "too much time for sequential execution of every coroutine for some more important tasks" (do we really need multiple schedulers? maybe one is enough just because tasks insers self to it on the right place?)
 "short enough resume" vs "tasks in time" and "task importance" tasks are enqueued, main difference from EDF!
-(those tasks that have more important deadlines vs those scheduled for "specific time", execution loops)
+(those tasks that have more important deadlines vs those scheduled for "specific time" but "can wait", execution loops)

-howto with multiple schedulers design note: maybe one "default global sheduler"?
+howto with multiple schedulers design note: why not "one default global sheduler"?

 ## Coroutine vs FSM

-TODO: active object and switch(message) criticism, state machine criticism, state machines vs flowcharts (state switching the same as goto, etc)
+TODO: active object and switch(message) criticism, state machine criticism, state machines vs flowcharts (state switching "from any state to any state" is the same as goto, etc)

 ## Where is HAL?
 What about registers and peripherals?
 The main components of InstantRTOS do not depend on any hardware/platform/CPU specifics at all, here is why: